What is considered a high-quality mature egg for vitrification?

 How frequently do you add new Egg Donors to your database?

-We update our donor database from time to time.
-If you are seeking a specific type of donor but could not find any on our website, please let us know so that your client relations expert can see your needs and make the search process easier for you.
+We update our donor database daily.
+If you are seeking a specific type of donor but could not find any on our website, please let us know so that your client relations expert can make the search process easier for you.

 Can I get a billing or medical code to send to my insurance for reimbursement?

 Lucina is not a healthcare provider and does not partake in any health insurance plans.
-We don’t
+We provide an itemized receipt which may be submitted for reimbursement depending on your coverage.
+We don’t know use HCPCS, CPT, or other billing or medical codes for purchased donor egg cohorts.